 The Funds recognise financial assets and liabilities at fair value through profit or loss on the date they become parties to the contractual agreement.
 Financial assets and liabilities at fair value through profit or loss are initially recognised at fair value.
 Transaction costs are expenses as incurred in the Statements of Comprehensive Income.
 Financial assets are derecognised when the rights to receive cash flows from the investments have expired or the Funds have transferred substantially all of the risks and rewards of ownership.
 Financial liabilities are derecognised when the obligation under the liability is discharged, cancelled or expires.
-Subsequent to initial recognition, all financial assets and liabilities at fair value.
+Subsequent to initial recognition, all financial assets and liabilities at fair value through the profit or loss are measured at fair value.